 1.10 House rules.
 Here are some changes that I think make OGRE play better:

 1.101 Moving along railroads.
 (Amends Terrain Effects Table.)
-When moving along a railroad, Infantry and GEVs get a ‘road bonus’ and all other units may ignore the underlying terrain, treating the hex as clear.
-An OGRE following a railroad through a swamp, for example, would be at no risk of becoming stuck.
-If attacked while on a railroad, the defending unit receives the terrain bonus to defense (if any).
+When moving along a railroad, GEVs and Infantry get a ‘road bonus’ while light tracked and wheeled units may ignore the underlying terrain (treating the hex as clear).
+Railroads do not benefit heavy tracked units (including OGRES) – they’re just too big.
+If attacked while on a railroad, the defending unit receives the underlying terrain bonus to defense.
 Any unit may use railroad bridges over streams or rivers.

 1.102 Disabled Units.
 (More of a convention than a house rule.)
 To keep track of armour recovery, when a unit is disabled we flip it over and place it upside-down relative to the other counters for that side.
 At the start of the player’s next turn, any upside-down disabled unit is placed right-side-up (again, relative to other counters) and any unit that is already right-side-up will recover.